jundalisay/superb/content/en/social/economics/principles/invisible-hand.md

 > *Our E = G<sub>l</sub> equation explains this as the "G" that really does prevent planets and stars from flying off.
 Knowing the G of everything will then help you prevent their movement, whether it be the movement of stars, people, or the prices of assets and commodities. -->

-{{< quote ava="smith" >}}
+{{< q a="smith" >}}
 Hence the origin of Polytheism.. which ascribes all the irregular events of nature to.. gods, demons, witches, genies, and fairies.
 In all Polytheistic religions.. only the irregular events of nature are ascribed to.. their gods.
 By.. their own nature: fire burns, water refreshes, heavy bodies descend, lighter substances fly upwards.
 The invisible hand of Jupiter was never perceived in those matters.
 But the more irregular events were ascribed to Jupiter’s favour or anger: storms and sunshine, thunder and lightning.
 Savages only knew the designing power of man.
 <cite>Simple Essays, Origin Of Philosophy</cite>
-{{< /quote >}}
+{{< /q >}}

-Early humans only knew the visible hand that made the first human institutions.
+Early humans only knew the visible hand that designed the first human institutions.
 They could only see the invisible hand of Nature, as their gods, in awesome natural phenomena and not in the ordinary ones.

 Is this hand or organizing principle, whether natural or man-made, universal?

 For it to be a foundation of a science, other civilized cultures around the world must also have descriptions of it.
-Fortunately, Asian philosophy has the concept of dharma.
+Fortunately, Asian philosophy has the concept of dharma, which will be explained in the next post.

 <!-- For this organizing principle to be universal, it must have been perceived also by other cultures.
 Only then can it be a viable foundation for our natural invisible hand and effort theory of value which will replace chance-based marginal pricing.  -->